Paperback is a lightweight, fast, and accessible ebook and document

 program, and restores them on next launch.

-Robust find dialog, including features such as history and regular
+Includes a robust find dialog, including features such as history

-Can be ran entirely portably, or installed with file associations
+Can be run entirely portably, or installed with file associations

 automatically set up.